synaptic-cleft/musescore-tutorial/README.md

 # Practicing choral music with MuseScore

 MuseScore is a computer program to write sheet music.
-It is also excellent to practice choral music.
+It is also excellent to practice choral music with.
 In this tutorial you'll initially learn how to use MuseScore for your choral practice at home.
 The second part of the tutorial will give an overview on how you can write music in MuseScore if you only have the sheet music and no midi files or dedicated MuseScore files.

 ## Installation
 MuseScore is free.
 You can download it [here](https://musescore.org/en/download) and follow the installation guide.
 The installation will differ depending on which operating system you use.
 After installation you can start MuseScore and should get a start screen similar to this:
 ![MuseScore start screen](./pics/startScreen.png)

 Please note that there is [www.musescore.ORG](https://www.musescore.org) from where you can download the program and there is [www.musescore.COM](https://www.musescore.com) where you can get a paid subscription so you can download existing sheet music.
 You don't need the paid subscription.
-The sheet music Novo Cantare uses is provided to its members and can be found in the Google Drive.
+The sheet music Novo Cantare uses is provided to its members and can be found in Novo Cantare's Google Drive.

 ## Practice with MuseScore
 In this section you'll learn how you can use MuseScore to practice your part.